davelawrence/shopify-image-renamer/README.md

 ### Intermediate Artifacts
 - `download_manifest.json`: List of downloaded images and their original URLs.
 - `renamed_manifest.json`: List of renamed images and their variant associations.
-- `upload_manifest.json`: List of uploaded images and their Shopify CDN URLs.
+- `upload_manifest.json`: List of uploaded images and their S3 URLs.
-- `matrixify-import.csv`: The final CSV for Matrixify import.
+- `matrixify-import-<product-title>.csv`: The final CSV for Matrixify import, with the product title in the filename.

 ## Development & Testing Best Practices